jeffreykegler/Marpa--R2/UPDATES.md

 This is the updates page for Marpa::R2, version 6.000000.
 (For the updates pages for previous versions, see below.)
+It may contain descriptions of bugs for which a fix is in preparation.
-This page carries information which does not justify a full new distribution, but which it is useful for the user to know.
+It also carries notices which are useful to current users, but which do not justify a full new distribution,

 On CPAN, Marpa::R2's primary distribution mechanism, there is no way to have true "meta" information --